understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/Kinesis_Streams_Introduction.md

 * Loading aggregate data into Redshift / EMR cluster

-* Durability and elasticity
+* Durability and elasticity - “you will never lose data records”

-* Parallel application readers - multiple apps can read data from stream simultaneously
+* Parallel application readers - multiple apps can read data from stream simultaneously and perform different functions

 #### Loading Data Into / Getting Data From Streams

 * **Producer** - anything that puts data into Kinesis Stream

-    * Kinesis Producer Library (KPL)
+    * Kinesis Producer Library (KPL) - simplifies creation of producer apps

 * **Consumer** - anything that gets data from Kinesis Stream